North Carolina vs. Syracuse prediction, odds, time: 2026 college basketball picks from proven model

 The 16th-ranked North Carolina Tar Heels look to win their fourth game in a row when they battle the Syracuse Orange in a key ACC matchup on Monday.
 Syracuse is coming off an 86-72 win over Notre Dame on Saturday, while UNC defeated Georgia Tech 91-75 that same day.
 The Orange (13-9, 4-5 ACC), who are tied for 10th in the conference, are 2-2 on the road this season.
 The Tar Heels (17-4, 5-3 ACC), who are sixth in the conference, are 12-0 on their home floor this season.

 Tipoff from the Dean E. Smith Center in Chapel Hill, N.C., is set for 7 p.m.
 ET.
-UNC leads the all-time series 18-7, and has won 14 of the last 17 meetings.
-North Carolina is an 11.5-point favorite in the latest Syracuse vs. North Carolina odds from DraftKings Sportsbook, while the over/under for total points scored is 156.5.
+North Carolina is an 11.5-point favorite in the latest Syracuse vs. North Carolina odds from DraftKings Sportsbook, while the over/under for total points scored is 158.5.
 Before making any North Carolina vs. Syracuse picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: